Valeriano Weyler: Canary Islands and Philippines

 From 1878 to 1883, Weyler served as Captain-General of Canary Islands.
 In 1888, Weyler was made Governor-General of the Philippines.
 Weyler granted the petitions of 20 young women of Malolos, Bulacan, to receive education and to have a night school.
 The women became known as the Women of Malolos.
 The original petition was denied by the parish priest of Malolos, who argued that women should always stay at home and take care of the family.

 Weyler happened to visit Malolos afterward and granted the petition on account of the persistence the women displayed for their petition.
 José Rizal wrote a letter to the women, upon request by Marcelo H. del Pilar, praising their initiative and sensibility on their high hopes for women's education and progress.
 In 1895, he earned the Grand Cross of Maria Christina for his command of troops in the Philippines in which he fought an uprising of Tagalogs and conducted an offensive against the Moros in Mindanao.

 Spain

 On his return to Spain in 1892, he was appointed to command the 6th Army Corps in the Basque Provinces and Navarre, where he soon quelled agitations.
 He was then made captain-general at Barcelona, where he remained until January 1896.
 In Catalonia, with a state of siege, he made himself the terror of the anarchists and communists.

 Cuba

-After Arsenio Martínez Campos had failed to pacify the Cuban Rebellion, the Conservative government of Antonio Cánovas del Castillo sent Weyler out to replace him.
-That met the approval of most Spaniards, who thought him the proper man to crush the rebellion.

-He was made Governor-General of Cuba with full powers to suppress the insurgency (rebellion was widespread in Cuba) and restore the island to political order and its sugar production to greater profitability.
-Initially, Weyler was greatly frustrated by the same factors that had made victory difficult for all generals of traditional standing armies fighting against an insurgency.

-While the Spanish troops marched in regulation and required substantial supplies, their opponents practiced hit-and-run tactics, lived off the land, and blended in with the noncombatant population.
-He came to the same conclusions as his predecessors as well: to win Cuba back for Spain, he would have to separate the rebels from the civilians by confining the latter to towns and forts protected by loyal Spanish troops.
-By the end of 1897, General Weyler had divided the long island of Cuba into different sectors and forced more than 300,000 men, women and children into areas nearby cities.
-By emptying the land of a sympathetic population, and then burning crops, preventing their replanting, and driving away livestock, the Spanish military made the countryside inhospitable to the insurgents.